My Quiet Kitchen

 Instructions

-• In a food processor or a large bowl, mix together the dry ingredients.
+• In a food processor or large bowl, mix together the dry ingredients.
 Add the wet ingredients and pulse or stir to combine.
 If using a food processor, let it run for about 30 seconds or until the seitan dough comes together in a ball.
-Transfer the dough to a work surface and knead until smooth and firm, about 30 seconds for dough made in a food processor or 2 minutes for dough made in a bowl.
+Transfer the dough to a work surface and knead until smooth and firm, about 30 seconds for dough made in a food processor or 2 minutes for dough mixed in a bowl.

 Instant Pot Instructions:

-• When the Instant Pot beeps that the time is done, carefully quick release the pressure, remove the lid, and use tongs or an oven mitt to move the pepperoni to a plate or cutting board to cool.
+• When the Instant Pot beeps and the time is done, carefully quick release the pressure, remove the lid, and use tongs or an oven mitt to move the pepperoni to a plate or cutting board to cool.
 Unwrap and let cool for 5 minutes before slicing, or cool completely then store in an air-tight container in the refrigerator.

 Oven Instructions: